BryanSchuetz/dai/who-we-are/global-reach.md

 redirect_from:
 - "/who-we-are/global-reach"
 - /who-we-are/global/
 summary: Since 1970, we have worked in more than 150 countries, and at any one time we are likely to have active projects in 90 or more countries.
-This worldwide portfolio is supported from corporate offices in Europe, Nigeria, the United Kingdom, and the United States.
+This worldwide portfolio is supported from more than a dozen corporate [locations](/faq), including offices in Europe, Nigeria, Oman, Pakistan, the United Kingdom, and the United States.
 hero: true
 layout: node
 ---